Run-Wild-Studio/Easy-API/docs/API-setup/using-in-your-templates.md

 ---
 # Using in your Templates

-While you can create an api queue job to insert data as elements, there are times which you may prefer to capture api data on-demand, rather than saving as an entry.
-You can easily do this through your twig templates using the below.

-Apis are cached for performance (default to 60 seconds), which can be set by a tag parameter, or in the plugin settings.
+To capture API data on-demand without saving it as an entry, you can utilize Twig templates with the following code.
+APIs are cached for performance (default to 60 seconds), and you can adjust this duration through a tag parameter or in the plugin settings.

 <pre>
 &#123;% set params = &#123;